Friday, March 12, 2010

 B: Clunky and blatant: works a treat.
 The line the EBU draws when it comes to raunchy and/or offensive lyrics is obviously very blurred.

-A: If Never Let You Go was a contemporary classic, this is hyper-modern, right down to the music video interlude.
-You’ve got to hand it to the Russians: with less than a handful of exceptions, they know how to write damn good pop songs.
+A: If Never Let You Go was a contemporary classic, this is hyper-modern, right down to the music-video interlude.
+You’ve got to hand it to the Russians: with very few exceptions, they know how to write (or at least pick) damn good pop songs for the contest.

-V: If we can’t have the Andorran school boys in the final at least we get some of the sleaziest school girls this side of the Urals.
+V: If we can’t have the Andorran school boys in the final, at least we get the sluttiest school girls this side of the Urals.
 The bridge is perfect.

 38 Germany

 B: Brilliant!
-Love the lines “Wie sie gehn und stehn / Wie sie dich ansehn / Und shohn öffnen sich Tasche und Herz”.
+I love the lines “Wie sie gehn und stehn / Wie sie dich ansehn / Und shohn öffnen sich Tasche und Herz”.

 A: Bugger the women: I want to have Roger Cicero’s babies.